Error-404-0000/MiniLang/README.md

         if (tokens.Length < 2)
         {
-            errorMessage = "'say' must be followed by a value (like a string or identifier).";
+            errorMessage = "'say' must be followed by a value (like a string, identifier or an expression).";
             return true;
         }